rancher/opni-docs/docs/logging/logging.md

 ### Install Opensearch
 Opni makes use of, and contributes to, the official Opensearch operator.
 This is currently hosted at [https://github.com/Opster/opensearch-k8s-operator](https://github.com/Opster/opensearch-k8s-operator).

 The cluster must be called Opni and installed into the `opni-cluster-system` namespace.
+Create this namespace on your cluster if it does not already exist.
 The following yaml can be used to create the cluster
 ```yaml
 apiVersion: opensearch.opster.io/v1
 kind: OpenSearchCluster